Hales Trophy: History

 In 1986, Richard Branson was successful in setting a new eastbound transatlantic speed record in the powerboat Challenger II.
 He was not awarded the Hales trophy because his boat was not a commercial vessel.
 In 1990, the 242 ft catamaran passenger/car ferry Hoverspeed Great Britain was scheduled to take a delivery voyage from her Australian builders to begin cross channel operations.
 Her owners confirmed with the Hales trophy trustees in the UK that their vessel would be eligible for the trophy if they beat the United States record, even though the ship would not actually carry passengers on the trip.
 The trustees ruled that the ship still met the criteria.
 After Hoverspeed Great Britain's successful voyage, the Maritime Museum considered challenging the decision on the grounds that Hales donated the award for ships providing Atlantic passenger service, but decided not to because of the cost of legal fees.
 In 1992, the Italian powerboat Destriero made a voyage at 53.09 kn, breaking Challenger II's record, though she was not awarded the Hales Trophy either.
-In June 1998 the trophy was won by Catalonia on her delivery voyage (without passengers) at 38.9 kn, followed a month later by the current holder of the Hales Trophy, the catamaran Cat-Link V (now Fjord Cat) for a 1998 delivery voyage at 41.3 kn.
-The trophy resided on the premises of the owners of Cat-Link V,Scandlines, until 2010 when they opted to put it on display in the lobby of The Danish Shipowners' Association, Amaliegade 33, Copenhagen.
+In June 1998 the trophy was won by Catalonia on her delivery voyage (without passengers) at 38.9 kn, followed a month later by the current holder of the Hales Trophy, the catamaran Cat-Link V (now Skane Jet) for a 1998 delivery voyage at 41.3 kn.
+The trophy resided on the premises of the owners of Cat-Link V, Scandlines, until 2010 when they opted to put it on display in the lobby of The Danish Shipowners' Association, Amaliegade 33, Copenhagen.
 The Association, of which Scandlines is a member, then had it for a couple of years.
-An inter-active screen was created and installed, telling the highlights of the trophy's history, and a longer printed version with illustrations was placed next to the trophy case for all interested to take home.
+An interactive screen was created and installed, telling the highlights of the trophy's history, and a longer printed version with illustrations was placed next to the trophy case for all interested to take home.
 The trophy was subsequently returned to Scandlines' main office in Copenhagen, where it still stands.

 Several replicas of the Hales Trophy exist.

 In 1998 Carnival Cruise Lines commissioned a replica for display on its cruise ship MS Paradise.
 They also had a duplicate made, for permanent loan to the Merchant Marine Academy Museum.